makbinding/FormatingGuide/README.md

 Current choice is 15pt which gives ~40 lines in an A5 sized textblock.

 You need to pay attention to images.
 They should be kept inline to avoid moving them outside of the line spacing grid.
-Their height is in cm, but you can manually define it in pt and the application will automatically  translate it to cm.
+Their height is in cm, but you can manually define it in pt and word will automatically  translate it to cm.

 Changing the grid lines to 15pt also gives a nice visual verification that everything in the page follows the rythm.